liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     `HttpServletResponse.addCookie(Cookie)`, the FacesBridge must call `PortletResponse.addCookie(Cookie)`.
     <sup>[[6.138](tck-tests.md#6.138)]</sup>.

+- `getFlash()`:

+    The FacesBridge is not required to support this method.
+Due to time constraints, the feature was considered to be out-of-scope for JSR 378.
+Support has been postponed to a maintenance release or to a subsequent JSR.

 ## <a name="6.2"></a>6.2 ViewHandler

 The Faces `ViewHandler` is the pluggability mechanism that allows implementations to extend the JavaServer Faces